Buying solar panels for your home

 Solar panel lifespan

-Importantly, all solar panels are expected to have a lifespan of 25+ years; however, the inverter, components used and the quality of the install can seriously impact on the performance of the system.
+Choosing good components is important as quality solar panels are expected to have a lifespan of 25+ years.
+The inverter and the quality of the install are also important and can seriously impact the performance of the system.

 2. Panel and battery systems (hybrid systems)